Search

 And there are foreign purchases.
 It’s pretty clear that Britain’s arms merchants did a great deal to fan periodic outbreaks of hysteria over the “dreadnought gap” – for example, Vickers leaking the absurdly false claim that the Krupp Works had over 100 heavy guns and the turrets for them ready to emplace on new German dreadnoughts.
 When politicians or journalists suggested that the Royal Navy buy into service the dreadnoughts under construction in British yards for foreign navies, suddenly either the ships became unsuitable for British use, or the urgency became less, or both.
 The arms makers wanted it both ways – to take in foreign purchase orders, with their padded budgets and inflated profits, yet still receive the massive flow of government orders with their guaranteed financing.
 And pretty much, they got their way.

 Less impressive were the pair of battleships built for Brazil.
 Outwardly imposing and called the world’s strongest battleships when commissioned, the truth was rather different: Vickers and Armstrong unloaded shoddy goods on the Brazilians.
 The pair sported poor protection, and while British dreadnoughts were powered by turbines the Brazilian ships had reverted to less powerful (and much less expensive) triple-expansion engines.
-Even when new they could not have operated with the Grand Fleet thanks to their low speed.
-In High Seas Fleet they appear as Nile and Camperdown, and operate together with the slow British pre-dreadnoughts.
+Even when new, they could not have operated with the Grand Fleet thanks to their low speed.
+In Risk Fleet they appear as Nile and Camperdown, and operate together with the slow British pre-dreadnoughts.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.
 He lives in Birmingham, Alabama with his wife, three children, and his new puppy.
-His Iron Dog, Leopold, could swim very well.
+His Iron Dog, Leopold, was a good dog.

 NOW SHIPPING